Frank Guinta: Policy positions

 Guinta has worked to place a full-service VA medical facility in New Hampshire and has emphasized veterans' homelessness within the district.

 Guinta says he would vote to repeal the Affordable Care Act, though he supports the provisions of the law that protect people with pre-existing conditions and that allow people to stay on their parents' health plans until age 26.
 Guinta identified mental health funding and reform as a priority for New Hampshire.

 Guinta has described the deficit and debt as "a spending problem, not a revenue problem."
 He has faulted both parties for their role in unsustainable spending, and advocates that spending be cut and made "more effective and efficient".
 Guinta supports providing tax incentives for small businesses, lowering taxes, and reducing government spending.
 He has signed the Taxpayer Protection Pledge, a pledge never to increase taxes or revenue.
 Guinta supports "broad-based" tax reforms that "lower taxes for all Americans", and simplifications to ensure that average Americans can fill out their own tax forms.
 He supports reforms to automatic spending programs.
 Guinta has opposed the automatic cuts required by the Budget Control Act of 2011 (the "sequester") that affect defense spending, out of concern for employment at the Portsmouth Naval Shipyard.

 Guinta organized multiple job fairs in New Hampshire.
 One such fair, on November 10, 2011 at Manchester Community College, was oriented toward unemployed veterans; it assembled representatives from 40 employers to discuss employment opportunities, and representatives from one dozen organizations to explain services available to veterans.

 On energy, Guinta has favored an "all-of-the-above" energy approach encompassing both fossil fuels and alternative energy sources.
 Guinta has favored authorization of the Keystone XL Pipeline to expand oil access, help control the price of oil, and create jobs.

 On July 22, 2012, CREDO activists, joined by Occupy movement members, staged a protest at Manchester's Northeast Delta Dental Stadium, where Guinta was holding a fund-raiser.

-Guinta describes as anti-abortion.
+Guinta describes himself as anti-abortion.
 While in Congress, Guinta voted for the No Taxpayer Funding for Abortion Act.

 Guinta says Social Security reform is needed in order to make the program solvent.
 He has said that said both parties need to negotiate without any preconceived notions.